qcoro/qcoro/docs/index.md

 That's not all that coroutines can do, you can read more about it in the 'Coroutines' section of this documentation.

-## Reference

-Check the Reference section for list of Qt types that you can now use with C++ coroutines and for more detailed documentation on how to use them.

 ## Supported Compilers